 FireLine is a superior fishing line made of strong fibers braided together and fused, but some may not know that it can also be used as a superior beading thread, though it is somewhat more expensive than other beading threads.
 If you can't find FireLine in your local craft store, it can be found at most sporting goods and department stores.
 Beaders especially like FireLine because it is strong, resistant to abrasion, requires no conditioning, and does not stretch out, making it a particularly good beading thread for beginners.

-- Easy to thread on a needle
+- Easy to thread onto a needle

-- A very strong and durable beading thread
+- A strong, durable beading thread

 - Excellent for use in off-loom weaving and for stringing small pearls and gemstone beads